-MDU Resources is headquartered in Bismarck, North Dakota, and as of December 31, 2021, employed 12,826 individuals.
-Our workforce may reach more than 16,000 employees during peak construction season.
+MDU Resources is headquartered in Bismarck, North Dakota, and as of December 31, 2022, employed 11,132 individuals.

 MDU Resources trades on the New York Stock Exchange under the symbol MDU.
 We began trading on the NYSE in 1948.
-As of December 31, 2021, there were 202.4 million weighted average common shares outstanding, diluted, and we had total assets of \$8.9 billion.
+As of December 31, 2022, there were 203.5 million weighted average common shares outstanding, diluted.